ngrx/platform/projects/ngrx.io/content/guide/component/let.md

 ## Included Features

-- binding is always present. (`*ngIf="truthy$"`)
+- Binding is always present. (`*ngIf="truthy$"`)
-- it takes away the multiple usages of the `async` or `ngrxPush` pipe
+- Takes away the multiple usages of the `async` or `ngrxPush` pipe
-- a unified/structured way of handling null and undefined
+- Provides a unified/structured way of handling `null` and `undefined`
-- triggers change-detection differently if `zone.js` is present or not (`ChangeDetectorRef.detectChanges` or `ChangeDetectorRef.markForCheck`)
+- Triggers change-detection differently if `zone.js` is present or not (`ChangeDetectorRef.detectChanges` or `ChangeDetectorRef.markForCheck`)
-- triggers change-detection differently if ViewEngine or Ivy is present (`ChangeDetectorRef.detectChanges` or `ɵdetectChanges`)
+- Triggers change-detection differently if ViewEngine or Ivy is present (`ChangeDetectorRef.detectChanges` or `ɵdetectChanges`)
-- distinct same values in a row (distinctUntilChanged operator),
+- Distinct same values in a row (distinctUntilChanged operator),